-Advantest issued ¥25.0 billion in corporate bonds in Japan on May 25, 2012, of which ¥10.0 billion was repaid in May 2015 and ¥15.0 billion was repaid in May 2017.
-Advantest issued Zero Coupon Convertible Bonds (Euroyen bonds with stock acquisition rights) in the aggregate principal amount of ¥30.0 billion on March 14, 2014, with a maturity date of March 14, 2019.
+Advantest issued Zero Coupon Convertible Bonds (Euroyen bonds with stock acquisition rights) in the aggregate principal amount of ¥30.0 billion on March 14, 2014.
+These were exercised by February 28, 2019 and no Bonds remain outstanding.

 2) Cash Flows